 Community Mediation - Highly skilled, trained and certified volunteer community mediators conduct confidential mediation processes in which they help disputing parties communicate and design their own solutions – safely, with respect, and without going to court.

-Training for individuals, families and professionals - Gain and enhance skills in conflict management, conflict resolution, dialogue facilitation, effective communication, and running productive meetings.
+Training for individuals, families and professionals - Gain and enhance skills through our interactive workshops on conflict management, conflict resolution, dialogue facilitation, effective communication, and running productive meetings.
 Virtual and in person trainings offered.
 All trainings are customizable to Spanish language.

 Pima Community College